allegro/blog/_posts/2024-01-01-embed-multicolor-icons-using-a-single-DOM-element.md

 ## Can we do better than we’ve been doing so far?

-Could the Web platform be so vast that it has some uncharted territories?
+All the tools needed to perform the trick have been available in major browsers for at least few years.
-At least, that was the case until recently.
+Is it possible everyone just failed to connect the dots?
-The platform is capable of dealing with icons more efficiently.
+It turns out that the platform is capable of dealing with icons more efficiently.

 **Let us introduce the SVG+CSS technique.
 It lets you have a 3-color icon using just one DOM element and one external SVG.**